monch1962/zscaler-dev-env/README.md

 # Zscaler API Development & Mocking Environment with Podman and Hoverfly

-This repository provides a self-contained Podman-based environment for developing and testing Zscaler API automation scripts using the `zscaler-sdk-python`.
-It leverages Hoverfly to capture real Zscaler API traffic from a test tenant and then simulate those responses for local, offline testing, eliminating the need to hit actual Zscaler environments during development cycles.
+This repository provides a self-contained Podman-based environment for developing and testing Zscaler API automation scripts using the `zscaler-sdk-python` library.
+It leverages Hoverfly to capture real Zscaler API traffic to/from a test tenancy and then simulate those responses for local, offline testing, eliminating the need to hit actual Zscaler environments during development cycles.

+The expected workflow is as follows:

+- developer leverages the `zscaler-sdk-python` library to generate API traffic against a non-production Zscaler environment
+  - note: using `zscaler-sdk-python` is not the only way to generate Zscaler API traffic.
+Other approaches can be used to generate the API traffic if appropriate.
+- the generated API traffic (sets of request/response pairs) is captured by Hoverfly running in capture mode
+- once the required range of Zscaler request/response API pairs have been captured, switch Hoverfly over to simulation mode
+- at this point, Hoverfly will simulate the behaviour of the Zscaler APIs, using the previously captured traffic as a reference
+- developer can now build and test their Hoverfly IaC against Hoverfly's mock of the Zscaler APIs

 ## Table of Contents